hivenation/hive/README.md

 # hive
-Community manager for Devs By Devs
+Community manager from Devs By Devs